shashankrushiya/shashankrushiya.github.io/DEPLOYMENT.md

 1. Go to your repository on GitHub
 2. Navigate to **Settings** → **Pages**
 3. Under **Source**, select **GitHub Actions**
+4. Set branch to `gh-pages` and folder to `/` (root)
-4. Save the settings
+5. Save the settings

 ### 3. Automatic Deployment
 - Every push to the `main` branch will automatically trigger deployment
-- Your site will be available at: `https://yourusername.github.io/Portfolio`
+- Your site will be available at: `https://shashankrushiya.github.io/`

 ## 🔧 Manual Deployment